The Tag class turned out to be something of a beast, partly because

 interesting relationship on the browser side: Altering one affects the other,

-and those changes will carry through to className
+and those changes will carry through to className.
+Consider:

 <div id="example" class="class1 class2 class3">Example div</div>